getsentry/sentry-docs/src/wizard/dotnet/google-cloud-functions.md

 }
 ```

-Additionally, you'll need to setup your `Sentry` settings on `appsettings.json`
+Additionally, you'll need to set up your `Sentry` settings on `appsettings.json`

 ```json
 {